-Our 2022 Annual Report and Accounts (SEGRO 2022 Annual Report and Accounts) sets out SEGRO's approach to risk management.
+Our 2024 Annual Report and Accounts (SEGRO 2024 Annual Report and Accounts) sets out SEGRO's approach to risk management.
 Dynamic risk management is embedded in our culture and ensures we are able to adapt to the ever-changing business environment.
+Given our headcount and the nature and geography of our operations, the inherent risk of modern slavery in the recruitment and engagement of employees is considered to be low.
+However, as stated above, we do recognise there is a higher risk of modern slavery in our supply chains.